ThangMinhCao/closest-pair-doubling/README.md

 ## Test the program

-In the directory of the repo:
+In the cloned directory of the repo:
 ```sh
 ./closestpairdoubling
 ```